 Get your ringside seats, Folks!
 A while back I posted about the Merck's new Type 2 oral drug Januvia (What It Doesn't Do), explaining how it apparently trumps competitors in terms of patient "tolerability."
 No other post has ever generated such ongoing reader energy, both positive and negative.
-Nearly every day, several new commentors weigh in, duking it out the relative merits of Januvia.
+Nearly every day, several new commentors weigh in, duking it out over the relative merits of Januvia.

 Most everyone seems to agree that Januvia reduces appetite, which is a good thing.
 But then again, Byetta is known for that effect as well.
 The key is question whether Januvia fulfills its core function of lowering blood glucose (BG) levels, and lives up to its no-side-effects promise.